neuralop.layers.spectral_convolution.SpectralConv

 This can be updated dynamically during training.

-max_n_modesint tuple or None, default is None
+max_n_modesint tuple or None, optional

 • If not None, maximum number of modes to keep in Fourier Layer, along each dim